Does Kratom Interact With Ivermectin?

 If you want to stay safe, the best thing you can do is abstain from taking kratom for a full day after taking ivermectin.

 Ivermectin is an antiparasitic drug that belongs to the avermectin family of medications.
-It was first approved for veterinary purposes but was later accepted as having legitimate human uses.
+It was first approved for veterinary purposes but later approved for human use.

 Ivermectin works through various mechanisms to effectively target parasites and kill them.